phoebewang28/mahjong/INSTALL.md

 ```
 cd <repository-name>
 ```
-3. The following ocaml libraries need to be installed:
+3. The following ocaml libraries need to be installed: NIL
-- [yup]
-- [yup]

-Run `opam install ''` for the above libraries.

 ## Running the Game
-1. Run `dune build` ? ?
+1. Run `dune build`
-2. Run `dune exec NAME_HERE` to start the game.
+2. Run `dune exec bin/main.exe` to start the game.
-3. The Mahjong GUI will appear: some how to set up the game maybe?
+3. The Mahjong GUI will appear:
+Set name for all players when you see the "Please enter your 4 player names: " prompt and the game will authomatically start.
+A list of player hands will be printed, and players will take turns moving.
+4. To end the game: Control + C